 When deciding how to invest the Scheme's assets, it is our policy to consider a range of asset classes, taking account of the expected returns and risks associated with those asset classes, as well as our beliefs about investment markets and which factors are most likely to impact investment outcomes.
-We recognise that the Scheme is exposed to several risks, including for example: equity risk; credit risk; currency risk; interest rate and inflation risk; investment manager risk; ESG risks; liquidity risk; counterparty risk; collateral adequacy risk; excessive charges risk; valuation risk; longevity risk; and sponsor covenant risk.
-How we measure and manage those risks is detailed in Part 2 of SIP addendum.

 The primary ways that we manage investment risk is via diversification, ensuring we receive professional written advice prior to making any material investment decision, and our ongoing monitoring and oversight of the investments.
 For the DB Section investment risk is measured using "Value at Risk", and for the DC Section investment risk is measured using standard deviation.